minkeymouse/nowcasting-kr/STATUS.md

 ## Iteration Summary

 **What Was Done This Iteration:**
-- ✅ **Documentation Updates** - Updated STATUS.md, ISSUES.md, and CONTEXT.md to accurately reflect current project state:
+- ✅ **Documentation Updates** - Updated STATUS.md, ISSUES.md, and CONTEXT.md to reflect current project state
-  - Verified actual state of experiments (checkpoint/, outputs/, tables, plots)
-  - Documented current limitations and pending work
-  - Updated next iteration priorities based on actual state
 - ✅ **State Verification** - Verified actual state of experiments by inspection:
   - Training: 12 model.pkl files exist in checkpoint/ (trained Dec 9 02:35-02:47)
   - Forecasting: aggregated_results.csv exists (265 lines), ARIMA has n_valid=0 for all targets/horizons
   - Nowcasting: All 6 backtest JSON files show "status": "failed" with CUDA errors
-  - Tables: 7 tables exist in nowcasting-report/tables/ (from previous iterations)
+  - Tables: 7 tables exist (last regenerated Dec 9 07:18) from current aggregated_results.csv
-  - Plots: 11 PNG files exist in nowcasting-report/images/ (from previous iterations)
+  - Plots: 11 plots exist (last regenerated Dec 9 07:18) from current data

 **What Was NOT Done This Iteration:**
-- ❌ No code changes - No actual code modifications or improvements
+- ❌ **No code changes** - No code modifications were made in this iteration
-- ❌ No experiments run - No training, forecasting, or backtesting experiments executed (Step 1 will handle via agent_execute.sh)
+- ❌ **No experiments run** - No training, forecasting, or backtesting experiments executed
-- ❌ No table/plot regeneration - Tables and plots exist from previous iterations but were not regenerated this iteration
-- ❌ No report section updates - Report sections were not modified this iteration
-- ❌ CUDA fixes NOT verified - Code fixed in previous iterations but backtests still show "failed" (needs re-run to verify fix works)
+- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests still show "failed" (needs re-run to verify fix works)
-- ❌ DDFM improvements NOT tested - Code implemented in previous iterations but forecasting experiments not re-run to compare with baseline
+- ❌ **DDFM improvements NOT tested** - Code implemented in previous iterations but forecasting experiments not re-run to compare with baseline
-- ❌ Phase 0 correlation analysis NOT executed - Function exists but hasn't been run yet (can be done before training, no training required)
+- ❌ **Phase 0 correlation analysis NOT executed** - Function exists but hasn't been run yet (can be done before training, no training required)
-- ❌ Legacy code cleanup NOT done - No deprecated code removed
-- ⚠️ **PDF Compilation NOT executed** - LaTeX compilation available but not executed (Agent cannot execute scripts).
-Manual compilation required: `cd nowcasting-report && ./compile.sh`.
-All build artifacts will be saved to `compiled/` directory.
-After compilation, verify page count < 15 pages and check for LaTeX errors.
+- ❌ **PDF Compilation NOT executed** - LaTeX compilation available but not executed (Agent cannot execute scripts)

-**Note:** This iteration was primarily documentation/status tracking.
-No actual code changes, table/plot regeneration, or report updates were made.
-Models exist (12 .pkl files) but were trained before latest code improvements (mult_epoch_pretrain, batch_size optimization).
-All backtest results failed with CUDA errors.
-Experiments need to be run (Step 1 will handle automatically via agent_execute.sh) to verify CUDA fixes and test DDFM improvements.
-Re-training and re-running experiments needed to test improvements and verify fixes.
+- ❌ **Legacy code cleanup NOT done** - No deprecated code removed

+**Critical State Assessment:**
+- **Models**: 12 .pkl files exist but were trained Dec 9 02:35-02:47, BEFORE latest code improvements (mult_epoch_pretrain, batch_size optimization).
+Models do NOT reflect latest DDFM improvements.
+- **Backtests**: ALL 6 backtest JSON files show "status": "failed" with CUDA errors.
+Code fixes exist but NOT verified by experiments.
+- **Forecasting Results**: aggregated_results.csv exists (265 lines) but may be outdated (from before latest code improvements).
+- **Tables/Plots**: Exist from previous iteration (Dec 9 07:18) but reflect potentially outdated results.
+- **No Experiments Run**: No training, forecasting, or backtesting executed in this iteration.

+**Action Required for Next Iteration:**
+- Step 1 should run experiments via `agent_execute.sh` to: (1) re-train models with latest improvements, (2) verify CUDA fixes work, (3) test DDFM improvements, (4) regenerate tables/plots with updated results.

 ---